 Skiing in Japan

-is where storms blowing off Siberia ensure a vast supply of the lightest, driest powder there is.
-The season runs from mid-November to the end of March.
-It is a 1½ hour flight from either Tokyo or Osaka.
-You can fly to New Chitose airport for Niseko and Rusutsu, or to Asahikawa for Furano.
-The drive between Furano and Niseko/Rusutsu is approximately 4 hours.
+Hokkaido is where storms blowing in from Siberia ensure a vast supply of the lightest, driest powder there is.
+The season on this island runs from December to the end of March with the best of the skiing being in January and February.
+It is a 2 hour flight from either Tokyo or Osaka to Sapporo and the resorts of Niseko, Rusutsu and Furano are all found within a short transfer.
+The resorts can all be combined on one trip and the transfer between Furano and Niseko/Rusutsu is approximately 4 hours.
 Although Hokkaido is home to Sapporo, one of Japan’s rapidly growing cities, it is predominantly rural with National Parks covering areas of mountains, lakes, forests and coastline – a real contrast to Japan’s large cities.

-Our other destination is NAGANO on mainland Japan, home of the 1998 Winter Olympics and a much loved destination in the Japanese Alps.
-The season runs from December to mid-April.
-Resorts here are usually a 4 hour bus/car ride from Tokyo Narita Airport, or a 3.5 hour train ride, which includes a ride on the iconic Shinkansen bullet train.
+Nagano, on mainland Japan, was home of the 1998 Winter Olympics and is a much loved destination in the Japanese Alps.
+Resorts here are around a 4 hour bus/car ride from Tokyo Narita Airport, or a 3.5 hour train ride involving the iconic Shinkansen bullet train.

-Apart from the fine snow, a defining characteristic of the terrain in Japan is the tree-skiing.
+The vast amounts of powder that Japan receives is obviously a big draw – we have all seen the picture of the coaches driving down roads with walls of snow towering above them.
+However another defining characteristic of the terrain in Japan is the tree-skiing.
 Snow accumulates between the well-spaced trunks of the deciduous trees lining the slopes, creating the best glade skiing imaginable.

-Another is the volcanic scenery.
+The volcanic scenery is also a feature unique to the Japanese ski experience.
 The impressive Mt.
 Yotei, a dormant volcano, dominates the view from Niseko and can also be seen from Rusutsu.

 Beyond the skiing

-While you will be lured to Japan by the skiing, you should take the time to see what else this fascinating country has to offer.
-A stay in Tokyo is a must, and an easy add-on as all flights go through Tokyo Narita.
-A few things to see here are the Imperial Palace, the highly photographed Shibuya Crossing, the Tsukiji fish market, the Sumo wrestling if in season, and much more!
+You will be lured to Japan by the skiing but you should take the time to see what else this fascinating country has to offer.
+A stay in Tokyo is a must, and an easy add-on as most flights go through Tokyo Haneda or Narita.
+A few things to see here are the Imperial Palace, the highly photographed Shibuya Crossing, the Tsukiji fish market, the Sumo wrestling if in season, and much more.